qaware/qaware-blog-source/content/posts/getting-started-cwyd.md

 The output of the LLM is then forwarded to the user and is usually presented as answer of the AI.

 ```
-ai_model.complete(“
+ai_model.complete("
 You are a friendly ChatBot called QAbot.
 You never get rude or disrespectful.
+Always stick with the information provided to you.
+Do not answer with knowledge you have outside of the text.
 ---
 Your chat history so far was:
 N/A